bpecher/capstone_restaurantpicker/README.md

 # capstone_restaurantpicker
-App that chooses a restaurant for a user based on location of the user
+App that chooses a restaurant for a user based on location of the user.